Get a guaranteed return on investment with a Scotiabank GIC.

 When will I need this money?

+If your goals are more short-term, a HISA is a better account option.
+Scotiabank's MomentumPLUS Savings Account allows individuals to save for multiple goals in one account.
+You can save for your dream vacation alongside your emergency fund and wedding fund all in one account.
 Setting any of your savings aside for a premium period allows your money to earn even more interest for a time increment of 90, 180, 270, or 360 days.
-Unlike a GIC though, your money is not locked away.
+And unlike a traditional non-redeemable GIC, your money is not locked away.
 If you need to access your savings, you can do so with a free transfer.
 You will only earn regular interest on this account, but there are no fees or penalties for cashing out.

 Lump sum or regular contribution?

-Set up pre-authorized contributions today to kickstart your savings
+Set up Pre-Authorized Contributions today to kickstart your savings.

 Choice of return?